 Vijay Stambh (Victory Tower) is situated in Chittorgarh fort Rajasthan, the state of India.
 Vijay Stambh was built by Mewar King Rana Kumbha of Mewar in 1448 to commemorate his victory over the combined armies of Malwa and Gujarat sultanates led by Mahmud Khilji. this tower is dedicated to Hindu God Vishnu.

-It is a symbol of Rajasthan Police and the Board of Secondary Education.
+It is a symbol of the Rajasthan Police and the Board of Secondary Education.
 It is called the Encyclopedia of Indian Sculpture and the Museum of Hindu Gods and Goddesses.
 Architect: – Mandan, Jaita, and her sons Napa, Punja.

 History of Vijay Stambh Chittorgarh Rajasthan

 The 120-foot-high, 9-storey Vijay Stambha is a unique example of the fine and beautiful workmanship of Indian architecture, which is wide at the bottom, narrow at the middle, and double-shaped at the top.

 It has 157 steps up to the top.
 The pillar was built on the basis of a map made by Maharana Vikram under the guidance of the great architect Mandan of his time.